arista-channel/acws/docs/b_wireless/b04_lab.md

         4. Reloading the management and control plane to the new software image
         5. Mounting the software on to the hardware, `Strata` in this case is the family of ASICs

-12. You can now login with the username/password of `arista/arista`, and type `enable` to get back to privileged commands mode.
+12. You can now login with the username/password and type `enable` to get back to privileged commands mode.
 Check the new current running version of the switch with the command `show version`.
 You should see the switch has upgraded to `EOS-4.31.6M`

     ???+ quote "Example Output"